Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Global Bosonization

-Actually, there is a nonlinearity given by coupling between annihilation and creation operators present as nondiagonal terms in (\ref{df}), so the equation (\ref{df}) can not be solved standardly.
-In order to solving, let us suppose that in the Fock space exists a new basis $\mathfrak{B}^\prime[h]$
+Actually, there is a nonlinearity given by coupling between annihilation and creation operators present as nondiagonal terms in (\ref{df}) and, consequently, the equation (\ref{df}) can not be solved standardly.
+In order to find the solutions, let us suppose that in the Fock space exists a new basis $\mathfrak{B}^\prime[h]$